JakePT/automatic-alternative-text/readme.txt

 3. An uploaded image with automatic alt text added.

 == Changelog ==

+= 1.1.0 =
+* Fix for new API changes
+* Add field for user endpoint url

 = 1.0.1 =
 * Fixed typo in settings.